 Cecile Genhart (1899-1983), professor of piano from 1926 to 1971, studied piano with Ferruccio Busoni, one of the greatest pianists and composers of her day.
 She made her debut as a soloist with the Berlin Philharmonic Orchestra in 1922.
-A review in the prestigious Jounal of the American Liszt Society placed her among the country’s finest pianists.
+A review in the prestigious Journal of the American Liszt Society placed her among the country’s finest pianists.
 With such astonishing gifts, she might well have pursued a career as a solo performer, but she chose instead to focus on teaching.
 In her 54 years at Eastman, she inspired students to achieve remarkable accomplishments.
-One of her pupils, Barry Snyder, now a professor at Eastman, was a triple-prize winner at the 1966 Van Cliburn Competition.
+One of her pupils, Barry Snyder, who became a long-time professor at Eastman, was a triple-prize winner at the 1966 Van Cliburn Competition.